Wade Hampton Wishon

 Wade Hampton Wishon was born November 17, 1843 in Hendersonville, NC., to John and Martha (Freeman) Wishon.
 Wade was a fourth generation born in America.

 As a young man, Wade was rather small in physical stature, only about 5'6", with auburn hair and hazel eyes.
 At the age of 15, his father John, moved the family from NC to parts of Tennessee and Kentucky, eventually settling in Benton Co.
-Ark. when Wade was 17.
+Arkansas, when Wade was 17.

-In September of 1865, Wade being about 22 yrs. old, moved to Newton Co., Ark., where his older brother Isaac was living.
+In September of 1865, Wade being about 22 yrs. old, moved to Newton Co., Arkansas, where his older brother Isaac was living.
 Isaac was Wade's senior by almost seven years.
 While living in Newton Co., Wade met Sarah Reynolds.
 Wade and Sarah married Jan. of 1867, having only one child, Elizabeth [b.
 Sept.
 1867].
-After the birth of their child, for an unknown reason, at least to this writer and anyone I have spoken with, Sarah left Wade.
+After the birth of their child, for an unknown reason to this writer and anyone I have spoken with, Sarah left Wade.
 She left him to raise the child on his own.
 Maybe she had to go "find herself"?
 I don't know.
 This would not be the last time that Wade would be faced with raising children on his own.
 With this, Wade returned to Benton County.

 About two years passed before Wade "Hamp" Wishon would marry again.
 In 1869, Wade married Louisa Mary McAfee.
 With Louisa, Hamp would have four more children over the course of the next thirteen years.
 Louisa gave birth to,